joseamesquita/Super-Galactic-Age-Calculator/README.md

 Behavior | Input | Output |
 --- | --- | --- |
-allows users to input their age | age: 23 | Earth years: 23 years allows users to input their age and returns their age in Mercury years to two decimals | age: 23 | Mercury years: 95.83 years allows users to input their age and returns their age in Venus years to two decimals | age: 23 | Venus years: 37.10 years allows users to input their age and returns their age in Mars years to two decimals | age: 23 | Mars years: 12.23 years allows users to input their age and returns their age in Jupiter years to two decimals | age: 23 | Jupiter years: 1.94 years allows users to input their age and returns their age in Saturn years to two decimals | age: 23 | Saturn years: 0.78 years allows users to input their age and returns their age in Uranus years to two decimals | age: 23 | Uranus years: 0.27 years allows users to input their age and returns their age in Neptune years to two decimals | age: 23 | Neptune years: 0.14 years allows users to input their age and returns their age in Pluto years to two decimals | age: 23 | Pluto years: 0.09 years
+allows users to input their age and gender | age: 23, gender: "male" | Earth years: 23 years allows users to input their age and gender that returns their age in Mercury years to two decimals | age: 23, gender: "male" | Mercury years: 95.83 years allows users to input their age and gender that returns their age in Venus years to two decimals | age: 23, gender: "male" | Venus years: 37.10 years allows users to input their age and gender that returns their age in Mars years to two decimals | age: 23, gender: "male" | Mars years: 12.23 years allows users to input their age and gender that returns their age in Jupiter years to two decimals | age: 23, gender: "male" | Jupiter years: 1.94 years allows users to input their age and gender that returns their age in Saturn years to two decimals | age: 23, gender: "male" | Saturn years: 0.78 years allows users to input their age and gender that returns their age in Uranus years to two decimals | age: 23, gender: "male" | Uranus years: 0.27 years allows users to input their age and gender that returns their age in Neptune years to two decimals | age: 23, gender: "male" | Neptune years: 0.14 years allows users to input their age and gender and returns their age in Pluto years to two decimals | age: 23, gender: "male" | Pluto years: 0.09 years

 ## Known Bugs